Operation options

 The parameters below can be indicated in any operation's specification root.

-The default values, if set, are provided in brackets:
+The default values, if set, are provided in parentheses:

 pool

 — name of the compute pool where the operation runs.
-If this parameter is not specified, the name of the pool is set as the name of the YTsaurus user who started the operation.weight
+If this parameter is not specified, the pool name defaults to the name of the YTsaurus user who started the operation. -

 (1.0) — weight of the started operation.
 It determines how much of the pool's compute quota is allocated to the operation.
-For more information, see Scheduler and pools.pool_trees
+For more information, see Scheduler and pools. -

-("physical") — list of pool trees where the operation's jobs are run.tentative_pool_trees
+— list of pool trees where the operation's jobs are run.
+The default pool tree is configured by the cluster administrator. -

-— enable the use of all the trees in the cluster that fit the definition oftentative
+— enable the use of all trees in the cluster that aretentative

 — configuration for running the operation's jobs intentative